Zuprocj/updatedportfolio/README.md

+11/23/2019
+Added Group project number 2 to portfolio.
+LinkedIn and Github links are working.
+Added navbar collapse and hide picture when viewing on a smaller screen.
 10.16.2019
 **Updated the portfolio sections. added cards.
 Links to deployed page and github page where applicable.
 Re-did some of the anchor tags so that the page correctly displays each section.
 Removed home link from the nav bar.
 Thank you to TA Tassa for suggesting these changes.